The New England Journal of Medicine October 19, 2017

 Setting

-Population Patients with nonvalvular atrial fibrillation who successfully underwent percutaneous coronary intervention with bare-metal or drug-eluting stenting.
+Population Adults with nonvalvular atrial fibrillation who had recently undergone percutaneous coronary intervention (PCI) with bare-metal or drug-eluting stents for acute coronary syndrome or stable coronary artery disease.

-Intervention Dual antithrombotic therapy with dabigatran (110 mg or 150 mg twice daily) plus a P2Y12 inhibitor (clopidogrel or ticagrelor).
+Intervention Dual antithrombotic therapy consisting of dabigatran (110 mg or 150 mg twice daily) plus a P2Y12 inhibitor (clopidogrel or ticagrelor), with no aspirin.

 Study Limitations